Firm-worker hypergraphs: Introduction

 Since the studies of \cite{KC82} and \cite{RS90}, parallel existence results have been found in matching with transferable utilities and discrete matching.
-See, for example, the within-group substitutability and cross-group complementarity studied by \cite{SY06}, \cite{O08}, and \cite{HKNOW13}, the complementarity conditions studied by \cite{RY20}, and the unimodularity conditions studied by \cite{DKM01}, \cite{BK19}, and \cite{H23a}.
-Our results are independent of previous conditions since our condition only concerns which sets of workers are acceptable to firms whereas previous conditions are related to agents' values or preference orders of their acceptable sets.
+See, for example, the within-group substitutability and cross-group complementarity studied by \cite{SY06}, \cite{O08}, and \cite{HKNOW13,HKNOW21}, the complementary contracts studied by \cite{RY20}, and the unimodularity conditions studied by \cite{DKM01}, \cite{BK19}, and \cite{H23a}.
+Our results are independent of previous conditions since our condition only concerns which sets of workers are acceptable to firms whereas previous conditions are related to agents' values or preference orderings of their acceptable sets.